 - People are part of the living environment

 People are capable of influencing each and every other part of the environment

 - Their capability to conserve or destroy the environment.

 THE ENVIRONMENT AS A SYSTEM

-Environment is made up of independent components and processes, hence what is part of the environment can relate to something else.
-The destruction of one of these mean damaging a lot others E.g. If we destroy a forest;
+The environment is made up of independent components and processes, hence what is part of the environment can relate to something else.
+The destruction of one of these mean damaging a lot of others E.g. If we destroy a forest;